Upper Zuma Falls

 These ghostly black-barked trees were burnt from the 2018 Woolsey Fire, but you can see that there’s new growth at the treetops suggesting that these trees are still alive and doing their thing

-Next, the trail continued to skirt along gentle slopes while going through seasonal brooks featuring ephemeral waterfalls and cascades (which are normally dry).
+Next, the trail continued to skirt along gentle slopes while going through seasonal brooks featuring ephemeral waterfalls and cascades (which are dry most of the year).

-At around 0.4-mile from the bridge, I started to notice other impressive waterfalls in the distance, which I first thought could be the Upper Zuma Falls, but they turned out to be nothing more than intermediate waterfalls.
+At around 0.4-mile from the bridge, we noticed other impressive waterfalls in the distance, which I first thought could be the Upper Zuma Falls, but they turned out to be nothing more than intermediate waterfalls.

-So another 0.2-mile further (or 0.6-mile from the bridge), I noticed an unsigned narrow spur trail leading me to a knob providing a view of that intermediate waterfall I saw earlier as well as another hidden “twin” waterfall of similar size.
+So another 0.2-mile further (or 0.6-mile from the bridge), we then noticed an unsigned narrow spur trail leading to a knob providing a view of that intermediate waterfall we saw earlier as well as another hidden “twin” waterfall of similar size.

-This detour only went about 400ft away from the Backbone Trail before stopping (going closer to these waterfalls would require a prickly bushwhack).
+This detour only went about 400ft away from the Backbone Trail before stopping (going closer to these waterfalls would require a prickly bushwhack through stabbing yucaipa plants and hardened brush).

 Upper_Zuma_Falls_065_03242023 - At the end of one of the trail deviations, I got this nice view of a pair of 'twin' waterfalls that were taller than the Newton Canyon Falls